emdonahue/aiKanren/DOCUMENTATION.md

 (run n x ...)
 (run n () ...)
 ```
 Runs the search and returns the first n answers.
-If the `answer-type` returns the query variables, they will be contained in a list in the order specified in the binding form.
+If the `reifier` returns the query variables, they will be contained in a list in the order specified in the binding form.
 If the binding form is a single variable, then each answer will be a single value, not a list. `run` with an empty variable list will simply return as many empty lists as there are answers to be returned.
 #### run*
 ```scheme
 (run* (x y z) ...)